 According to Mulya & Japarianto (2014) and Rafitas (2006), a property agent or broker is a legal entity with a permanent residence and a property brokerage business license.
-The Minister of Trade Regulation of the Republic of Indonesia has regulated the sustainability of property trade intermediary companies and parties referred to as experts or brokers (Menteri Perdagangan Republik Indonesia, 2017).
-Brokers can act as financial consultants because prospective buyers frequently inquire about issues other than the property itself, such as legality management, the availability of financing from various financial institutions, and so on (Conklin, 2016).
-Brokers should arm themselves with knowledge such as the legal basis for buying and selling property, which can help speed up the negotiation and transaction process with buyers (Harjono, 2016).
+The Minister of Trade Regulation of the Republic of Indonesia has regulated the sustainability of property trade intermediary companies as well as parties referred to as property trade intermediary experts or known as Broker (Menteri Perdagangan Republik Indonesia, 2017).
+Broker can act as financial consultants because prospective buyers frequently inquire about issues other than the property itself, such as legality management, the availability of financing from various financial institutions, and so on (Conklin, 2016).
+Broker should arm themselves with knowledge such as the legal basis for buying and selling property, which can help and speed up the negotiation and transaction process with buyers (Harjono, 2016).

-Prospective borrowers will understand more complex mortgage information if they receive it directly, affecting the performance of the borrowers' mortgage payments in the future (Conklin, 2016).
-Borrowers who interact with brokers learn more quickly and are less likely to default (Agarwal et al., 2009; Agarwal & Hauswald, 2010).
-Face-to-face interactions between brokers and borrowers have a more significant impact (Conklin, 2016).
-Buyers can see, feel, and be interested in the details explained in person (Lee, 2002).
-Consultations that begin with broker-borrower interactions can help banks reduce risky defaults (Agarwal et al., 2009; Conklin, 2016).
+Prospective borrowers will understand more complex mortgage information if they receive it directly, and this will affect the performance of the borrowers' mortgage payments in the future (Conklin, 2016).
+Borrowers who interact with brokers learn more quickly and are less likely to default (Agarwal, Amromin, Chomsisengphet, & Evanoff, 2009; Agarwal & Hauswald, 2010).
+Face-to-face interactions between brokers and borrowers have a greater impact (Conklin, 2016).
+Buyers can see, feel, and be interested in the details explained to them in person (Lee, 2002).
+Consultations that begin with broker-borrower interactions can help banks reduce risky defaults (Agarwal, Amromin, Chomsisengphet, & Evanoff, 2009; Conklin, 2016).
 In addition, Agarwal et al. (2009) added that prospective buyers who use consulting services with real estate agents have a low default rate.
-Based on studies from Conklin (2016) and Agarwal et al. (2009), this study examines the brokers-borrowers interaction, which indicates the effect of distance on mortgage facilities from borrowers.
-The distance poss factor also influences information gathering for banks to make credit facility decisions for prospective $H{3:}$ borrowers (Agarwal & Hauswald, 2007; Alessandrini et al., 2009; Degryse & Ongena, 2005).
+Based on studies from Conklin (2016) and Agarwal et al (2009), this study examines the brokers-borrowers interaction, which indicates the effect of distance on mortgage facilities from borrowers.
+The distance factor also influences information gathering for banks to make credit facility decisions to prospective borrowers (Agarwal & Hauswald, 2007; Alessandrini, Presbitero, & Zazzaro, 2009; Degryse & Ongena, 2005).